Prof. Dr. Christina Zielinski, Group leader

 Email: email@example.com | Phone: 089/4140-9118

 Ying-Yin Chao received her B.Sc. and M.Sc. degrees from National Taiwan University in Taiwan (NTU), where she has worked on the development of dendritic cells with Dr. Chien-Kuo Lee.
-Ying-Yin is now a Ph.D. student in the Translational Medicine Program at the Technical University of Munich (TUM).
+Ying-Yin is a Ph.D. student in the Translational Medicine Program at the Technical University of Munich (TUM).
 She is interested in the role and molecular regulation of novel human T helper cell subsets and their impact on human health and diseases.
+Ying-Yin obtained her PhD in October 2020 in the Zielinski Lab and is now continuing as a postdoc.

 Email: firstname.lastname@example.org | Phone: 089/4140-4127